Acetobacter senegalensis: Discovery

 Acetobacter senegalensis was first described in 2007 from a strain isolated from mango wine in Senegal.
 Its binomial name is inspired by its country of origin.

 Growth and morphology

 Acetobacter senegalensis is gram-negative, catalase-positive, oxidase-negative, and a strict aerobe.
 It is coccoid in shape, and measures roughly 1.2-2.0 μm in length and 0.8 μm in width.
-Growth has been observed between 28-40°C, with optimal growth occuring around 35°C. When grown on agar plates containing yeast extract, D-mannitol, and peptone, colonies are visible within 24 hours of incubation at 28°C, and appear circular, convex, and beige in color.
+Growth has been observed between 28-40°C, with optimal growth occurring around 35°C. When grown on agar plates containing yeast extract, D-mannitol, and peptone, colonies are visible within 24 hours of incubation at 28°C, and appear circular, convex, and beige in color.
 A. senegalensis is capable of using glycerol as a sole carbon source; however, it cannot use maltose or methanol.
 Its inability to utilize methanol can be used to differentiate it from one of its closest relatives, Acetobacter tropicalis.
 It has the ability to produce acetic acid; however, acetic acid has been shown to damage A. senegalensis cells at a concentration of 1% w/v.